zettelooo/zettel-extension-seed/README.md

    Here are the scripts to support that:

-   - To upgrade the Zettel official dependencies to their newest versions in order to access the latest API end-points and data models:
+   - To update the Zettel official dependencies to their newest versions in order to access the latest API end-points and data models:

      ```sh
-     client$ npm run upgrade
+     client$ npm run update
      ```

    - To upgrade the extension version in `public/manifest.jsonc` file: